For anything that's not covered here, fire away!

 Because we work with such small farms, they don’t have the official certification.
 Instead, we have developed incredibly strict farming guidelines with all of our partners, which almost always beat out the minimum organic standards.

-- They are fed non-gmo grain that is free from any animal bi-products or hazardous chemicals.
+-Their feed is free from any animal by-products or hazardous chemicals.

 Aren’t cows bad for the environment?